-Our clients deserve our finest effort when they engage Marsh to obtain insurance coverage.
-A key component of this is the placement process — determining appropriate insurers for the types of risk involved and negotiating with those insurers on behalf of our clients to obtain optimal coverage at a competitive price.
+Our clients deserve our best efforts when they come to Marsh for insurance coverage.
+A key component of this is the placement process - determine the appropriate insurers for the types of risks involved and negotiating with those insurers on behalf of our clients to obtain the optimal coverage at a competitive price.

 Marsh Saldaña is fully committed to the principle of transparency in our insurance transactions.
-As part of that commitment, we will disclose to our customers in Puerto Rico:
+As part of this commitment, we will disclose to our clients in Puerto Rico:

-- Our interests in and compensation arrangements with insurance companies.
+- Our interests in and our compensation agreements with insurance companies.

-- The details of all quotes and indications of premium we receive from insurance companies for our clients.
+- The details of all quotations and premium indications that we receive from insurance companies for our clients.

-Likewise, we will respond to requests for additional information from our clients about our compensation and contractual agreements with insurance companies, which can be requested throuh our contact section.
+We will also respond to requests for additional information from our clients regarding our compensation and contractual agreements with insurance companies, which can be request through the contact button.

 Available here is information for clients and prospective clients regarding (1) the participation of Marsh & McLennan Companies, Inc. and its subsidiaries in the ownership of insurers; and (2) the contractual arrangements between Marsh & McLennan Companies, Inc. and its subsidiaries, on the one hand, and insurance companies and distributors (wholesalers), on the other hand .

-Marsh has agreements with certain insurers pursuant to which Marsh provides services to them and for which Marsh is compensated to the extent permitted by law and regulation in each country in which Marsh operates.
-Examples include captive management services, claims administration services, claims management software and associated services, mergers and acquisitions due diligence services, managing general agent and managing general underwriter services and insurance brokerage services regarding insurers’ own insurance programs.
-Marsh is also party to agreements with insurers that facilitate insurance transactions, including agency agreements, and agreements to operate internet-based insurance placing facilities.
+Marsh may have agreements with certain insurers under which Marsh provides services to them and receives compensation as permitted under the laws or regulations of each country in which Marsh operates.
+Examples include captive insurance management services, claims management services, claims software management services and associated services, merger and acquisition due diligence services, consulting services, general agency and general underwriting management services, and insurance brokerage services for insurers' insurance programs.
+Marsh is also party to agreements with insurers that facilitate insurance transactions, including contracts to manage facilities, and contracts to operate insurance placement websites.

-Marsh also routinely enters into various types of agreements with insurers that are ancillary to the insurance broking process, or other services performed on behalf of clients.
-Examples include confidentiality and nondisclosure agreements for the release of data relating to insurance placements, claims handling and loss control programs, nondisclosure and/or noncompetition agreements relating to the development and disclosure of new insurance products and services, and licensing agreements governing access to and use of data management systems and databases.
+Marsh also routinely enters into various types of agreements with insurers to supplement the insurance brokerage process or other services performed on behalf of clients.
+Examples include confidentiality and non-disclosure agreements for the delivery of data related to insurance placement, claims handling and loss management programs, non-disclosure and/or non-competition agreements related to the development and disclosure of new insurance products and services, and licensing agreements governing access to and use of data management systems and databases.

-As a producer of insurance, the role of Marsh is to place insurance covers for our customers.
-We can receive compensation in different ways, including commissions paid by insurance companies and fees paid by customers.
-Marsh Saldaña can receive compensation from the forms listed below.
+As an insurance producer, Marsh's role is to place insurance coverage for our clients.
+We can receive compensation in a number of ways, including commissions paid by insurance companies and fees paid by clients.
+Marsh Saldaña can receive compensation in the forms listed below.

-A retail commission is paid to Marsh Saldaña by the insurer as a percentage of the premium charged to the insured for the policy.
-The amount of commission may vary depending on several factors, including the type of insurance product sold and the insurer selected by the client.
-Retail commission rates can vary from transaction to transaction.
+The insurer pays a Retail Commission to Marsh Saldaña, which is a percentage of the premium paid by the client for the policy.
+The amount of the commission may vary depending on a number of factors, including the type of insurance product sold and the insurer the client selects.
+The percentage of retail commissions may vary from one transaction to another.

-Marsh receives compensation from insurers for providing consulting, data analytics or other services.
-The services are designed to improve the product offerings available to our clients, assist insurers in identifying new opportunities, and enhance insurers' operational efficiency.
-The scope and nature of the services vary by insurer.
+Marsh Saldaña can receive compensation from insurers for providing consulting, data analysis and other services.
+These services are designed to improve the product offerings available to our clients, assist insurers in identifying new opportunities, and improve insurers' operational efficiency.
+The scope and nature of services vary by insurer and geography.
+In the United States, Canada and Bermuda, this compensation can be paid in the form of a fixed fee, a percentage of premium or a combination of both.
 Marsh Saldaña is compensated for these services through fees.

 Compensation for Insurer Administration and Other Services:

-Marsh operates certain panels, facilities, quota shares, line slips and other placement arrangements with insurers.
-Marsh receives separate compensation relating to the administration and management of these arrangements that is in addition to any other fee or commission earned by Marsh.
+Marsh Saldaña may operate certain facilities or portfolio solutions, and other placement or management agreements with insurers.
+Therefore, Marsh Saldaña receives a separate compensation related to the creation, administration and management of these agreements, which is added to any other fee or commission received by Marsh.

-Marsh may, from time to time, participate in insurance-company promotional events or employee training and development provided by insurers.
-Sometimes, Marsh is reimbursed by insurers for its costs related to promotional marketing.
-Marsh also earns interest on premium accounts, as paid to us by the financial institutions where insurance premiums are held prior to remittance to insurers.
+Marsh Saldaña may, from time to time, participate in promotional events of insurance companies or in training and development of employees by insurance companies.
+Sometimes insurers reimburse Marsh Saldaña for its promotional marketing costs.
+Marsh Saldaña earns interest income on its bank accounts paid by financial institutions where premiums are paid before being remitted to the insurers.

-Marsh is prohibited by law in most states from altering the amount of compensation received from the insurer based in whole or in part on the sale of an insurance.*
+Marsh is prohibited by law in most states from altering the amount of compensation received from insurers based on all or part of the sale of any insurance*.

-Puerto Rico’s Insurance Code states the following on the matter:
+The Insurance Code of Puerto Rico states the following about this matter:

-(a) Any rebate, discount, abatement, credit or reduction of the premium stipulated in a policy.
+(a) No reduction, discount, diminution, credit or reduction in premium provided for in a policy.

-(b) Any special favor or advantage in the dividends or other benefits to accrue in a policy.
+(b) Any special favor or advantage in dividends or other benefits to be accrued on the policy.

-(c) Any other valuable consideration including money, prizes, goods, wares, merchandise, shares or any other securities issued or to be issued, or any interest therein or rights thereto.
+(c) Any object of value including money, prizes, articles, effects, merchandise, shares or other securities issued or to be issued, or any interest or right over them.

-(d) Any incentive such as employment, advisory contract or agreement or similar which offers or promises special profits or returns.
+(d) Any inducements such as employment, advisory or other similar contract or agreement that offers or promises special benefits or returns.

-(e) Commissions or compensations on a policy in excess of the maximum commission fixed by the approved rating classification filed for the class, or subdivision, of the corresponding type of insurance, or in excess of the maximum commission fixed by the Commissioner for such type of subdivision, except as provided for in § 949k of this title.
+(e) Commissions or compensation on a policy in excess of the maximum set by the approved rate file for the applicable class or subdivision of class of insurance, or in excess of the maximum commission or compensation set by the Commissioner for such class or subdivision of class of insurance, except as provided in section 949k of this title.

-(2) No insured named in a policy, nor any employee or representative thereof, shall receive or accept, directly or indirectly, any such rebate, discount, abatement or reduction of premium, or special favor or advantage or valuable consideration or incentive.
+(2) No insured person named in a policy, nor any employee or representative thereof, shall receive or accept, directly or indirectly, any such discount, reduction or diminution of premium, special favor or advantage, or object of value or incentive.

-(3) Any person who participates in an unlawful rebate or incentive shall be punished by an administrative fine which shall not exceed ten thousand dollars ($10,000) for each violation.
-In addition, he/she shall pay restitution for the total amount of the rebate, commission or profit and shall revoke, from the beginning, any prerogative, favor, advantage, profit, lucrative employment, position or any other valuable consideration involved, whether for the benefactor or the beneficiary.
+(3) Any person who participates in an illegal discount or incentive shall be punished by an administrative fine not exceeding ten thousand dollars ($10,000) for each violation.
+In addition, he or she shall repay the amount of the rebate, commission, or benefit and shall cause the revocation, from the outset, of any prerogative, favor, advantage, benefit, gainful employment, position, or other object of value involved, for both the donor and the recipient.

-(4) None of the provisions in this section shall apply to life or disability insurance.
-Except as expressly provided by law, no insurer, employee, representative, general agent, producer, authorized representative or solicitor shall permit or offer to make, nor shall make any life insurance, life annuity, or disability insurance contract or agreement as to such contract other than as is clearly expressed in the contract issued thereon, nor pay, nor allow or give nor offer to pay, allow or give, directly or indirectly, as incentive to such insurance, or annuity, any rebate of premiums payable on the contract, nor any special favor or advantage in the dividends or other benefits thereon, nor any other valuable consideration or incentive whatsoever not stipulated in the contract. ”
+(4) Nothing in this section shall apply to life insurance or disability insurance.
+Except as expressly provided by law, no insurer, employee, representative, general agent, producer, authorized representative, or solicitor shall permit or offer to make, or make, any contract of life insurance, annuity, or disability insurance, or any agreement regarding such contract other than as clearly stated in the contract granted for such purpose, nor shall it pay, grant or give, or offer to pay, grant or give, directly or indirectly, as an incentive for such insurance or annuity, any reduction in premiums payable under the contract, or any special favor or advantage in dividends or other benefits thereon, or any other object of value or incentive not provided for in the contract. ”